 By the time he was in high school, Sutton had become such a good banjo player that he received nearly simultaneous offers from both Bill Monroe and Jimmy Martin.
-He chose to go on the road with Jimmy Martin in 1974, and thus began a career that has carried him from the Grand Ole Opry around the world and back again.
-In more recent years, stints playing and recording with Rhonda Vincent and the Rage, and touring the world with Alecia Nugent, have kept him in the spotlight.
-Sutton appears on the IBMA Award-winning, Grammy-nominated album Celebration of Life, and also received Grammy nominations as part of two recording projects with Rhonda Vincent.
+He chose to go on the road with Jimmy Martin in 1974, and thus began a career that carried him from the Grand Ole Opry around the world and back again.
+In later years, stints playing and recording with Rhonda Vincent and the Rage, and touring the world with Alecia Nugent, kept him in the spotlight.
+Sutton appeared on the IBMA Award-winning, Grammy-nominated album Celebration of Life, and also received Grammy nominations as part of two recording projects with Rhonda Vincent.

-Today, back home in Haywood County, Sutton plays with the Whitewater Bluegrass Company.
-He has also appeared regularly at Maggie Valley's Ghost Town in the Sky, bringing him full-circle back to the town where his music career began.
+Back home in Haywood County, Sutton was a long-time member of the Whitewater Bluegrass Company.
+He also appeared regularly at Maggie Valley's Ghost Town in the Sky, bringing him full-circle back to the town where his music career began.

 Steve Sutton passed away on May 13, 2017 at the age of sixty-one.